VUEngine/vuengine.github.io/documentation/language/custom-features.md

 ## Class extensions

 Classes can be extended through the use of the `extension` keyword.
-They provided a mechanism to achieve runtime method overloading on virtual methods.
+They provided a mechanism to achieve something like runtime method re-implementation on virtual methods.

 Give some class: